sajanrav/courses/README.md

 # Courses

 # 1. Financial Analytics
+The following assignments were part of the Executive Development Program offered from XLRI, Jamshedpur.

 1. Assignment - 1 : Create an optimum portfolio of stocks from a group of 25 to 30 stocks after doing cluster analysis on their monthly returns, assuming a five year time-frame, a risk free rate of 7 % and that short-selling is not allowed.